-We are going to discuss about definition and uses of formal reports.
-Formal reports are usually detailed, are informational or analytical, examine a complex problem in some depth, and really heavily on content organization.
+We are going to discuss the definition and uses of formal reports.
+Formal reports are usually detailed, are informational or analytical, examine a complex problem in some depth, and really heavy on the content organization.
 The formality of the report is determined by the nature and scope of the subject matter.

 Both informal and formal reports provide information used in the decision-making process.
 In order to decide which type of report to prepare, you should consider the audience, the complexity of the problem, and the length of the report.

-If a report deals with several sub problems-problems that require a separate analysis and whose answers, will help solve overall problem- and is to be read by the officers, board of directors, or stockholders of a company, it must look and be impressive in every detail of content and appendices.
+If a report deals with several sub-problems-problems that require separate analysis and whose answers, will help solve the overall problem- and is to be read by the officers, board of directors, or stockholders of a company, it must look and be impressive in every detail of content and appendices.

 Examples of informational reports are progress reports of task forces or departmental projects, which state steps accomplished toward a stated goal, and annual reports, which present information on officers, operations, and earnings.